Student or Learner

 Would you be kind enough to tell me whether I am right with my interpretation of the expressions in bold in the following sentences?

 Whatís she done?Ē Iím all but lame from the bite on my leg.
-I should have thought a bite on the leg would definitely make you lame.

 She was lame in one leg.